Last Updated on

 Gluten Free Meals

-You’d think that a gluten-free meal would be a good option.
+You’d think that a gluten-free meal would be a good keto option while traveling.
 No bread and no pasta is probably going to be low carb, right?
 Nope.
 Most gluten free meals I’ve had on flights just replace wheat products with rice products.
 Your bread is now a rice cracker, and your pasta is now a bed of rice.
-Gluten-free meals are not a good low carb option on flights.
+Gluten-free meals are not a good low carb option on flights for keto travelers.

 For the most part, these meals are defined by what is not in them, rather than what is in them.
 Kosher and halal meals will not have pork, Hindu meals will usually not have any meat.
 With the exception of Kosher for Passover meals, grains and other carbs won’t be affected by getting one of these meals.